|Updated December 12, 2014|

 Forum Theme, Sessions, and Other Key Events

-The remaining sessions will focus on the advances we have made in the last five years to improve our capability (the assessment) and to propose the future work needed to keep us moving forward.
+The remaining sessions will focus on the advances we have made to improve our capability to support the needs and requirements of our operational centers and will highlight proposed future work needed to keep us moving forward.
 We are also interested in the new, ground-breaking ideas on the horizon that could greatly improve our operational capability to provide advanced forecast and warning services to our Nation.

 The forum sessions will address the following subject-matter areas: